A PILGRIMAGE DEVOTIONAL

 be served, but to serve, and to give his life as a ransom for many.”

 “Then Jesus said to his disciples, ‘If anyone would come after me, he must deny himself and take up his cross and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.’”

-How many times did someone tell you that you needed to serve on staff at Pilgrimage?
-That staffing completed the Pilgrimage experience?
+How many times did someone tell you that you needed to serve on team at Pilgrimage?
+That serving on team completed the Pilgrimage experience?
 There is a real truth in those statements but there is lurking danger as well.
 The danger lies in approaching a Pilgrimage weekend so focused on your own spiritual needs that you are unable to really serve others.
 The second chapter of the Pilgrimage Manual explains the danger.

-What personal issues might get in your way in focusing totally on the participants?
+What personal issues might get in your way in focusing totally on the guests?

 DAY 5 - Thursday PREPARING TO SERVE (2)

-Preparing yourself well to staff involves at least two things:
+Preparing yourself well to serve on the team involves at least two things: